 “If your bank has international branches, you may want to consider whether you can set up an account at a U.S. branch,” she says. ”Not only can this simplify the process of securing an account, but it may help you cut down on fees if you have to move money across borders.”

-Even if your existing bank doesn’t offer this option or you’d prefer to open a bank account soon after arriving, you can find plenty of institutions offering many perks and benefits.
+Even if your existing bank doesn’t offer this option or you’d prefer to open a spending account soon after arriving, you can find plenty of institutions offering many perks and benefits.

 For example, online-based banks tend to offer higher interest rates for deposits and usually don’t charge monthly fees.
 Some may even offer cash bonuses for new account holders when opening new accounts and meeting requirements like depositing a certain amount of money within a predetermined time frame.

-No matter which option you choose, getting a bank account as soon as you can will make your transition to a new country much easier.
+No matter which option you choose, get a spending account as soon as you can.
+This will make your transition to a new country much easier.

 Find a Great Money Transfer App